-Below, learn about charges that cause payments to function differently than typical Site charges.
+Learn about charges that cause payments to function differently on Reservation Invoices.

 Invoice Charges With Different Functionality